markus-seidl/go-certdist-truenas/README.md

     * Mount Path: /config
     * Add your config directory and map it to /config
       * Ensure that the user the container runs in, is allowed to write to the /config path (!)
+* Note: When the certificate update is successful you will be logged out of the admin UI, maybe right after the installation.
+This is required because of the installation of the new certificate, which requires a WebUI restart.